 As this is a budget hotel, there aren’t other facilities or amenities here.
 You do have cafes, restaurants, gyms and shops right on your doorstep though so this isn’t really an issue.

 Hotels in East London are often pricey or poorly located, simply because this is such a popular area of London.
 The Kip Hotel really impressed me by being simple, well-priced and chic.
 I couldn’t believe it was only a 2-star hotel when I stayed here!
 I think they have a great concept for a hotel here and if was definitely the best budget hotel I’ve stayed at in East London recently.
-High recommend the Kip Hotel Hackney to anyone looking for somewhere to stay that’s cheap but cool in East London.
+Highly recommend the Kip Hotel Hackney to anyone looking for somewhere to stay that’s cheap but cool in East London.

 🌟 Plan your trip with my East London city guide.